 Business Advice - Our Self-help Advice Sheets

-Food labelling and composition for butchers
+Food labelling for butchers

 A number of legal requirements affect butchers regarding the labelling and composition of fresh meat, cooked meat and meat products, eggs, and cheese.